Arpita-jain19/firstrepo/README.md

 # firstrepo
-This is my repository on GIT... author "Arpita Jain"
+This is my repository on GIT...<br>
+author "Arpita Jain"